The Simpsons opening sequence: Seasons 2-20

 For the second season, the original opening was reanimated.
 Most shots were very closely copied, with some shots (such as Homer's first shot) appearing to be traced.
 The coloring was changed on most shots, and the characters and animation were cleaned up.

-Some scenes were replaced or modified: In Bart's chalkboard gag, the school is now orange with purple accents instead of lavender, the classroom is now olive green instead of lavender, there are desks, a red wastebasket and a bookshelf in the background, and a photo of Homer as George Washington and a clock are seen on walls.
+Some scenes were replaced or modified: in Bart's chalkboard gag, the school is now orange with purple accents instead of lavender, the classroom is now olive green instead of lavender, there are desks, a red wastebasket and a bookshelf in the background, and a photo of Homer as George Washington and a clock are seen on walls.
 In Homer's first shot at the power plant, Homer's tongs are now orange instead of silver, and Mr. Burns and Smithers study certain plans in the background, replacing the generic co-worker.
 When the end-of-shift whistle blows, Mr. Burns checks his wristwatch to see if it is working and then shakes it, suggesting that it has stopped.

 When Bart skateboards down the sidewalk, the scenery is different, the bank of televisions is changed and shorter, and Bart no longer notices them.
-In addition, the bus stop and its decated characters are replaced by multiple secondary characters who crowd the sidewalk, with Moe's Tavern and other background scenery also added, earning the ire of Chief Wiggum.
-This is notably shorter and uses a different arrangement for the song.
+In addition, the bus stop and the unknown characters are replaced by multiple known secondary characters who crowd the sidewalk, with Moe's Tavern and other background scenery also added, earning the ire of Chief Wiggum.
+This is notably shorter and uses a different arrangement for the opening theme.

-The close up of Lisa on her bike and her entering the house cut, instead, upon Marge and Maggie honking their horns, there is a "whip-pan" across the town, featuring a significant number of secondary characters, towards the Simpsons' house.
+The close up of Lisa on her bike and her entering the house is cut, instead, upon Marge and Maggie honking their horns, there is a "whip-pan" across the town, featuring a significant number of secondary characters, towards the Simpsons' house.
 Homer reaches the house first instead of Lisa, and Bart bounces his skateboard off the car and rolls toward the front door.
 Homer leaves his car and has to dodge Lisa as she pedals up the driveway, following Bart without dismounting from her bike.
-The difference in the driveway scene is that Lisa's saxophone is no longer in the case, but on the back of her bike.
+The difference in the driveway scene is that Lisa's saxophone is no longer inside the saxophone case.
 Finally, the family television has been redesigned to give it less of a resemblance to the Tracy Ullman Shorts than in season 1.
 Since this season, there have been some episodes that had the opening sequence start from the chalkboard scene or the driveway scene.

 Beginning with the second half of season 2, Homer yells "D'oh" as he dodges Lisa on her bike, this was previously silent.

-Starting with season 3, an entirely new arrangement of the opening theme is introduced, and Homer's time standing on the driveway is shorter, while the chalkboard is now a consistent shade of black.
+Starting with season 3, an entirely new permanent arrangement of the opening theme is introduced, and Homer's time standing on the driveway is shorter, while the chalkboard is now a consistent shade of black.

 In season 8, parts of the song are modified, such as on the Simpsons logo.